Earlier this evening, as I do a few times each week, I sat down in front of my computer with a beer and some chocolate, ready to write about baseball.

 The dangers of social media have been drilled into users, young and old, for more than a decade.
 Privacy concerns and issues around cyber-bullying are the most well-known and widely accepted two, however what about the rest?
 Tonight I’m going to explore some of the terrible dangers of social media and how you, knowingly or not, have probably been affected or will be in future.

 As a recently turned 32-year-old, it’s pretty hard to remember life before social media.
-It’s existed since my mid-to-late teens and every major milestone in my life (finishing school, finding a job, buying a house, getting married, etc.) has been shared upon it… except one, separation.
+It’s existed since my mid-to-late teens and every major milestone in my life (finishing school, finding a job, buying a house, falling in love, etc.) has been shared upon it… except one, breaking up.
 Many of you reading this probably aren’t even aware that this occurred some nine months ago now, and therein lays the problem.

 Social media has created a generation of braggers – people who typically share all the good news and positive stories in their life, yet none of the bad.
 I’ll be the fist to admit I’ve been one of these people, and I’m sure if you’re completely honest with yourself, you have been too.
 In fact, most of us are, and this leads to timelines filled with good news stories across an ever-increasing amount of platforms.
 Currently, Facebook, Twitter, Instagram, and Snapchat lead the way, while others have slowly fallen by the wayside, most notably the original social media mecca, Myspace.